vncastanheira/union/README.md

 **Union** was an unofficial Unity launcher for managing multiple engine version.
-It's now replaced byt the Unity Hub.
+It's now replaced by the Unity Hub.